 What is Caliper?

-- a browsing/searching interface (SKOSMOS, an open source project developed by the National Library of Finland)
+- For editing/maintenance, the tool adopted is VocBench, an open source project developed by the University of Tor Vergata, Italy.

-- an web-based editing tool (VocBench, an open source project developed by the University of Tor Vergata, Italy)
+- SKOSMOS, an open source project developed by the National Library of Finland

 If you are interested in other functionalities/tools, please do not hesitate to contact us.

 Despite their importance, statistical classifications have not received much attention in the effort of modernization of official statistics.
 Caliper tries to address that gap.
-We aim at making statistical classifications available in formats that are fully machine readable, and easily accessible by humans for consultation and reuse.
-This work contributes to making statistical data better interoperable.
+We aim at making statistical classifications available in formats that are open, fully machine readable, and easily accessible by humans for consultation and reuse.
+Utlimately, Caliper aims at making statistical data better interoperable.

 Is Caliper an official FAO website?

-The platform Caliper is part of a project carried on at the Statistics Division of the Food and Agriculture Organization of the UN and funded by the Bill and Melinda Gates Foundation.
-The University of Tor Vergata provides technical and scientific support to it.
+NO. This is experimental work carried on at FAO and supported by a grant from the Bill and Melinda Gates Foundation.
+The University of Tor Vergata (Rome, Italy) provides technical and scientific support to it.

 Is Caliper the author of the classifications exposed?

 NO. The classifications published in Caliper are maintained and published by dedicated institutions (sometimes in collaborations with FAO but not necessarily).
 No classification or correspondence was developed within this project.
 Occasionally, we may have multilingual contents added to the original classifications for testing purposes (e.g., the Spanish translation for CRS Purpose Codes).

 Caliper is not an official FAO website and the data it contains should be considered as experimental.
 For this reason, no license is explicitly given.